 The best place to have your treated wood is in your foundation.
 Drywood termites inside your foundation wood can shorten the lifespan of your house by a great deal.

 Another helpful DIY termite control is to spray some termite repellant on safe wood to keep the tiny wood-destroying termites away from your home.
 Several termite treatment products will come in handy.
 Just visit some local stores for the best products.

 Heat drives termites far away from your home.
 Drywood termites need to find some form of humidity, warmth, wood to dwell in your home.
 Under moderate heat, you’ll not find termites near your house.

 To get kill termites in your space, you could simply heat the termite-infested region to 120 degrees Fahrenheit (120° F).
 Every termite in that region will die in minutes.
 This is one easy and cheap DIY termite control you can use anytime.

 Note that you cannot use this method where you have a lot of plastic.
 It should also not be used for a long time.
 It should only be a spot treatment to exterminate termites you have seen.

-Now that we have taken a close look at some of the preventive methods of termite control and treatment, let’s now consider some curative measures as well.
+Now that we have taken a closer look at some of the preventive methods of termite control and treatment, you should consider some curative measures as well.